ejgallego/coq-lsp/etc/doc/PROTOCOL.md

     names: string;
     ty: string;
 }

 interface Goal {
     ty: string;
     hyps: Hyp[];
 }

-interface CoqFileProgressParams {
+interface GoalAnswer {
+    textDocument: VersionedTextDocumentIdentifier;
+    position: Position;
+    goals : Goal[];
+}

 ```

 which can be then rendered by the client in way that is desired.

-`proof/goals` was first used in the lambdapi-lsp server implementation, and we adapted it.
+`proof/goals` was first used in the lambdapi-lsp server implementation, and we adapted it to `coq-lsp`.

 #### Changelog

+- v2: include position and document in the request response
 - v1: initial version, imported from lambdapi-lsp

 ### File checking progress